 *EBITDA = Earnings Before Interest, Taxes, Depreciation, and Amortization

-A problem with the term “middle-market” is that it covers such a large spectrum of companies it has little useful value.
-Consider the following example.
+A problem with the term “middle-market” is that, because it covers such a large spectrum of companies, it has little useful value.
+Consider the following example:

 Company A has an EBITDA of $15 million, while Company B has an EBITDA of $150 million.
 Both companies could be defined as middle-market companies.

 However, Company B is an order of magnitude larger than Company A. Their differences are structural and go beyond EBITDA.
-Their management, operations, and financial reporting will likely be very different.
+Their management, operations, and financial reporting are likely very different.

 These companies belong to two categories for all practical and financial purposes.
-This is an important difference because larger companies typically have more financing options.
+This difference is important because larger companies typically have more financing options.

 We define the lower market as companies with an EBIDTA of $5 to $15 million.
-These companies fall in a grey area with lenders.
+These companies fall in a gray area with lenders.

 Some lenders consider them to belong to the lower end of the middle market.
 Other lenders consider them in the upper end of the small business market.